 SEP IRAs might be the first thing your accountant recommends when you discuss options to reduce your tax bill.
 That’s no criticism of you accountant—SEPs have been, and continue to be, a perfectly good strategy for many clients.
 Clients who have high incomes and want to save roughly 25 percent of compensation (or less) find SEPs to be a simple and inexpensive solution.

 Contribution limits: SEP IRAs allow you to contribute up to 25 percent of your compensation.
 The calculation to arrive at your maximum is a bit more involved than taking 25 percent of profits, but your accountant can help you find the exact number.
-For businesses earning just a few thousand dollars per year (maybe you’re doing a side gig or just starting out), you may find that you can save more money in an IRA or Solo 401(k) plan than you can with a SEP.
-But if you earn hundreds of thousands of dollars, you’ll be able to contribute more—until you hit maximum limits, which may steer you toward other plans.
+For businesses earning just a few thousand dollars per year (maybe you’re doing a side gig or just starting out), you may find that you can save more money in a Solo 401(k) plan than you can with a SEP.
+But if you earn hundreds of thousands of dollars, you’ll be able to contribute a decent amount to a SEP—until you hit maximum limits, which may steer you toward other plans.

 SIMPLE IRAs: Decent Limits, but Less Flexibility